Introduction

 Gonzales-Inca, C., Calle, M., Croghan, D., Torabi Haghighi, A., Marttila, H., Silander, J. and Alho, P. (2022).
 Geospatial Artificial Intelligence (GeoAI) in the Integrated Hydrological and Fluvial Systems Modeling: Review of Current Applications and Trends.
 Water 14.
 DOI.

-All publications of the research group members can be found from their Google Scholar, UTU Research Portal and ORCID-userpages.
-Links to userpages are under People-page.
+All publications of the research group members can be found on their Google Scholar, UTU Research Portal and ORCID.
+Links to user pages are under the People page.